With great power comes great responsibility: Use in Spider-Man media

 The specific phrasing "with great power comes great responsibility" evolved from Spider-Man's first appearance in the 1962 Amazing Fantasy #15, written by Stan Lee.
 It is not spoken by any character, but instead appears in a narrative caption of the comic book's last panel:

 And a lean, silent figure slowly fades in the gathering darkness, aware at last that in this world, with great power there must also come -- great responsibility!

 The expression's connection to Spider-Man's Uncle Ben was a later development.
 While Uncle Ben had only two lines in the original story, later stories and flashbacks set when Ben was alive retroactively made the phrase one of his homilies to Peter.
-The first mention of Ben saying the phrase to Peter was in 1972, when Ron Dante (of The Archies) included it in his album Spider-Man: A Rockomic.
+The first mention of Ben saying the phrase to Peter was in 1972 in the musical audio drama Spider-Man: A Rockomic written by Stephen Lemberg.
 However, this attribution would not catch on in the comics for at least another decade.

-The earliest appearance of a direct reference to Ben telling Peter the phrase is the 1987 Spider-Man vs. Wolverine #1 by Jim Owsley, M. D. Bright, and Al Williamson.
+The earliest appearance of a direct reference to Ben telling Peter the phrase is the 1987 Spider-Man vs. Wolverine #1.
 The series finale of Spider-Man: The Animated Series makes reference Ben saying it in January 1998 too.
 He asks "Do you remember what I taught you about great power?" and a version of Peter replies "Yes.
 With great power there must also come great responsibility."

-The phrase gained more popularity and pop cultural significance following its utterance in the live action film Spider-Man (2002) directed by Sam Raimi, in which it is spoken by both Ben (portrayed by Cliff Robertson) and Peter (portrayed by Tobey Maguire).
+The phrase gained more popularity and pop cultural significance following its utterance in the live action film Spider-Man (2002), in which it is spoken by both Ben and Peter.
 The phrase is spoken by Richard Parker (portrayed by Campbell Scott) in an extra scene from The Amazing Spider-Man 2 (2014).
-The full phrase appears in the film Spider-Man: No Way Home (2021), spoken by Aunt May (portrayed by Marisa Tomei) to Peter (portrayed by Tom Holland) moments before the former's death.
-Maguire's Parker also recognizes and finishes the phrase when Holland's Parker tells his alternate versions about May saying it to him.
-Multiple different variations of the phrase were also spoken throughout these films and other media, including by Alfred Molina's Otto Octavius in Spider-Man 2 (2004), by Martin Sheen's Ben in The Amazing Spider-Man (2012), by Holland's Peter to Tony Stark in Captain America: Civil War (2016), by Brian Tyree Henry's Jeff to Miles Morales in Spider-Man: Into the Spider-Verse (2018), and by Colman Domingo's Norman Osborn in the animated series Your Friendly Neighborhood Spider-Man (2025).
+The full phrase appears in the film Spider-Man: No Way Home (2021), spoken by Aunt May to Peter moments before her death.
+Maguire's Peter also recognizes and finishes the phrase when Holland's Peter tells his alternate versions about May saying it to him.
+Multiple different variations of the phrase were also spoken throughout these films and other media, including by Otto Octavius in Spider-Man 2 (2004), by Ben in The Amazing Spider-Man (2012), by Peter to Tony Stark in Captain America: Civil War (2016), by Jeff to Miles Morales in Spider-Man: Into the Spider-Verse (2018), and by Norman Osborn in the animated series Your Friendly Neighborhood Spider-Man (2025).